 Many people see asset management systems only as ways to protect their company’s electronics and hardware from theft.
-But current security technology collecting real-time, location-based data is also effective at protecting your company against a range of insider threats.
+But current security technology collecting real-time, location-based data also protects your company against a range of insider threats.

-The need to protect against such threats is unfortunately great.
-A study from X-Force Research found that nearly 60% of all corporate attacks, totaling nearly 80 million annually in the United States, were carried out by authorized personnel.
+The need to protect against such threats is, unfortunately, great.
+A study from the Goldstein Group found that nearly 60% of all insider attacks were carried out by authorized personnel.
 That includes employees, contractors, and vendors.

-Real-time asset management and location systems are effective tools for mitigating damage from internal threats to your company.
-These systems act as deterrents, rapid response tools, and—most importantly in new, expert opinion—help you identify at-risk personnel before they act against your company.
+Real-time asset management and location systems effectively mitigate damage from internal threats to your company.
+In addition, these systems act as deterrents, rapid response tools, and—most importantly, in new, expert opinion—help you identify at-risk personnel before they act against your company.

-There are several, general threats your company could face from insiders.
+There are several threats your company could face from insiders.

 Prioritize protecting your business’s highest value and most exposed assets.
-These are the targets any attacker will prioritize, and they’re also the ones inside attacks gain the most advantage against.
+These are the targets any attacker will prioritize, and the ones inside attacks gain the most advantage against.
 If needed, conduct a security audit to identify what you don’t know about potential threats.

 Also, tailor controls around individual employee access areas.
 For example, a disgruntled IT staffer will be more capable of damaging your data center, where they know how to find your high-value hardware, than your inventory in a warehouse.